Dr. Piazza

 3. PIAZZA Signature Peel (most aggressive)

-1. Intensed Pulse Light Therapy with a Photofacial
+1. Intense Pulse Light Therapy with a Photofacial

 1. Treatments take about 15 minutes and should be performed in a series of 5 for the most effective results.
 Photofacials can be alternated with chemical peels and can be performed every 3-6 weeks.

-If you are interested in finding out more about any of the skin care services we offer, call my Austin plastic surgery office at (737) 787-7338 or contact us via email to learn more!
+If you are interested in learning more about any of our skin care services, call my Austin plastic surgery office at (737) 787-7338 or email us!
 You can also sign up for our monthly newsletter on our “news” page.

 Back to Blog